bhubie/talks/making-impossible-states-impossible/slides/slides.md

 A lot of people may probably havnt heard of us.
 But

 We sell equipment to auto shops and dealershipts.
-Lift racks, tire balancers, tire changers, aligners.
+Car aligners, Lift racks, tire balancers, tire changers.

 (NEXT SLIDE)